 Whether you’re looking to get away for the weekend or spend a month exploring the country, booking any travel plans requires making lots of little decisions along the way that can mean the difference between big savings or bigger expenses.
 Even something as simple as which day of the week you book your flight can come with added costs if you’re off by a few days (or even a few hours).

-With summer travel season upon us—and with fall leaf-peeping and holiday trips not too far off in the distance—it’s time you learned the right way to make all your vacation plans so you can leave your money woes at home and focus on enjoying your trip.
+It is time you learned the right way to make all your vacation plans so you can leave your money woes at home and focus on enjoying your trip.
 Below is some advice that will help you figure out the best times to book your travel plans, presented by Mental Floss and Discover.

 How Far in Advance to Book a Domestic Flight

 There’s no shortage of studies aimed at calculating just how far in advance you should book your flight to get the best deal.
 But for domestic flights inside the U.S., it’s generally agreed that the best prices will likely pop up around three weeks to a month before a flight.
 Just don’t wait too long in the hopes of landing some magical unicorn of a deal, as that’s an easy way to miss out on getting a seat altogether.

 Conversely, if you’re not one for risks or leaving details until the last minute, you can book your flight months and months in advance—just be prepared to spend a bit more (one estimate put the price difference at around $50 more for flights booked more than 200 days in advance).

 How Far in Advance to Book an International Flight